TOI-3288 b and TOI-4666 b: two gas giants transiting low-mass stars characterised by NIRPS: Discussion

-The 300 Myr and 1 Gyr models of \citet{fortney_planetary_2007} would require a core mass larger than $100~M_\oplus$ to be able to describe TOI-3288, which is in agreement with the interior models we performed.
-TOI-4666 can be described by a 300 Myr model including a core mass of $22\pm 16~M_\oplus$.

-We used the planetary evolution code \texttt{completo} \citep{mordasini_characterization_2012} to estimate the heavy element mass of both planets.
-The planet is modelled with a core of iron and silicates with a mass up to $\rm 10\,M_{\oplus}$, an envelope along with a semi-grey atmospheric model.
-The envelope contains hydrogen and helium modelled with the equation of state (EoS) from \citep{chabrier_new_2021}, and the heavy elements are modelled as water with the EoS AQUA from \citep{haldemann_aqua_2020}.
-Given the relatively low irradiation received by both planets we do not include any inflation parameters in the modelling.
 We built a grid of evolution models coupled with a Bayesian inference scheme to retrieve the heavy element content compatible with the observed planetary parameters.
-For TOI-3288 b, we used a normal prior on the stellar age centered on 0.6 Gyrs.
-We find a heavy element fraction in the envelope of $\rm Z = 0.28\pm 0.04$ and a total heavy element mass of $\rm 190\pm 25 M_\oplus$.
-For TOI-4666, using a normal prior around 300 Myr, we find a heavy element fraction in the envelope of $\rm Z = 0.12\pm 0.06$ and a total heavy element mass of $\rm 31\pm 14 M_\oplus$.
+For TOI-3288 b, we used a normal prior on the stellar age centred on 0.6 Gyrs.
+We find a heavy element fraction in the envelope of $\rm Z = 0.28\pm 0.04$ and a total heavy element mass of $\rm 190\pm 25~M_\oplus$.
+For TOI-4666, using a normal prior around 300 Myr, we find a heavy element fraction in the envelope of $\rm Z = 0.12\pm 0.06$ and a total heavy element mass of $\rm 31\pm 14~M_\oplus$.
 We note that at young ages the interior models may be sensitive to the initial conditions and that different interior models may lead to variations of the derived heavy element content.